Talking Saul

-Talking Saul is a live talk show hosted by Chris Hardwick that discussed episodes of the AMC television series Better Call Saul, that aired from February 15, 2016 to August 8, 2022.
+Talking Saul is a television aftershow hosted by Chris Hardwick that discussed episodes of the AMC television series Better Call Saul, that aired from February 15, 2016 to August 8, 2022.
 Guests featured on the show included cast and crew members from Better Call Saul.

 Broadcast and format

 The show uses the same format as Talking Dead and Talking Bad, other aftershows hosted by Hardwick.
 AMC announced that Talking Saul would air after the second season Better Call Saul premiere on February 15, 2016, and again after the second-season finale on April 18, 2016.
 It returned following the season 3 premiere and finale.

 The show did not return for Better Call Saul's fourth and fifth season, with no word from AMC on its status.
 This caused some to believe the show was cancelled.

 Talking Saul resumed airing for the mid-season finale and the penultimate episode of Better Call Saul's sixth season, with Hardwick returning as host.